 at each polling place, or section of a polling place, if divided.

-(2) The appointment of scrutineers shall be made by written notice to the Returning Officer or presiding officer, signed by the candidate, or any candidate included in the group in the case of an appointment under subsection (1)(b)(i), giving the names and addresses of the scrutineers, or without such notice by permission of the Returning Officer or presiding officer.
+(2) The appointment of scrutineers shall be made by written notice to the returning officer or presiding officer, signed by the candidate, or any candidate included in the group in the case of an appointment under subsection (1)(b)(i), giving the names and addresses of the scrutineers, or without such notice by permission of the returning officer or presiding officer.

-(3) Every scrutineer shall, upon his appointment, make and subscribe a declaration in the presence of the Returning Officer or presiding officer in the prescribed form.
+(3) Every scrutineer shall, upon his appointment, make and subscribe a declaration in the presence of the returning officer or presiding officer in the prescribed form.

 [Section 114 amended by No. 44 of 1911 s.
 43; No. 40 of 1987 s.
 61; No. 79 of 1987 s.
 43.]